 OK, I get asked all the time about where to get the best rates for a savings account.
-First off, you want a money market account, not a savings account.
+First off, check your current bank’s offerings for a money market account, which often pays higher interest than a savings account.
 Money market accounts pay better rates in exchange for restrictions that should be very easy for you to meet.
 (You can check here for information about kids savings accounts.)

 The Online Banks

 Next, if you are purely interested in rates, then online banks are the way to go.
 There is a catch, but it isn’t what you think.
 The best online banks you will find through a reputable source are backed by real banks with real assets offering better rates in exchange for not having to hire tellers to process your transactions.
 The catch is that you probably still need a regular local bank of some sort to handle certain things.

 The high interest online banks transfer money via ACH from your local bank to your online bank.
 The process usually takes 3 or 4 business days, so we are not talking about instant access to your cash.
 However, top online accounts come with ATM cards, so if you just need $40 for gas, no problem, but if you need $800 to cover your mortgage payment, then you’ll need to plan ahead.

 If you haven’t shopped for savings rates in a while, you might be in for a little shock.
 As you may have noticed, the Fed has been slashing interest rates in an effort to prop up the sluggish economy.
 That means loan rates are down (good news), but so are savings rates (bad news).
 Right now, you’ll be looking at 1% for the highest yielding accounts and closer to 1/2% for your more standard accounts.
 As always, you can often get higher rates with high account balances.